landofcoder/module-magento2-mautic-gdpr/README.md

 ## Main Functionalities

-- Delete Mautic contact from Magento 2
+- Delete Mautic contact from Magento 2 when Customer request delete his account on magento 2 site.

 ## Installation
 \* = in production please use the `--keep-generated` option